krobelus/rate-experiments/README.md

 have explained why operational DRAT is required to verify `DRUPMiniSat`-based solvers' proofs.
-We have proposed a patch for these solvers in order to create proofs that are correct under either flavor and do not require the workaround of skipping unit deletions.
+We have proposed a patch for these solvers in order to create proofs that are correct under either flavor and do not require the workaround of ignoring unit deletions.

 Specified DRAT is necessary to verify solvers' inprocessing steps that employ deletions of unique reason clauses [@rebola2018two].
 We implement an